3DCoded/Happy-Hare/Tip-Forming-and-Purging.md

 <br>

-### Tuning Happy Hare `_MMU_CUT_TIP` Macro
+### Tuning Happy Hare `_MMU_FORM_TIP` Macro
 Happy Hare has a default macro to form tips.
 It uses a similar approach to Super Slicer / Prusa Slicer and thus the leanings from one can be applied to the other.
-The macro is defined in `mmu_form_tip.cfg` but the configuration variables are in `mmu_macro_vars.cfg` under the "\_MMU\_FORM\_TIP\_VARS" section.
+The macro is defined in `mmu_form_tip.cfg` but the configuration variables are in `mmu_macro_vars.cfg` under the `_MMU_FORM_TIP_VARS` section.
 Tuning tips is a pain (hence the advent of filament cutting) but it can be made easier by following this procedure:
 - Remove the bowden tube from your toolhead so you can freely pass in filament
 - Cut a 400mm piece of filament you are trying to tune
 - Set you extruder temperature